AlanCoding/content_collector/README.md

 git clone https://github.com/ansible/content_collector.git
 ```

-#### The content collector requires an Ansible distribution from which content will be mirgated.
+#### The content collector requires an Ansible distribution from which content will be migrated.

 ```
 cd content_collector